-The knowledge possessed by the prophets ('a) was not acquired through learning.
+The knowledge possessed by the prophets (a) was not acquired through learning.
 Can all that knowledge, which encompasses information about the world and the Hereafter, the earth and the sky, animals and mankind, the seas and deserts, be attained by means of ordinary learning?

-Asbagh Nub tah says, "The Noble Prophet (s) taught me a thousand chapters of the hal and har mass well as events of the past and future, until the Day of Resurrection, and a million subsections could spring out of every chapter.
+Asbagh Nubestah says, "The Noble Prophet (s) taught me a thousand chapters of the halest and hares m as well as events of the past and future, until the Day of Resurrection, and a million subsections could spring out of every chapter.
 He even taught me the knowledge of natural afflictions and torments as well as theorems of clear judgment and decisive speech."
-16

-The Noble Prophet (s) placed all this knowledge at the disposal of Im m 'Al (a) in one moment.
+The Noble Prophet (s) placed all this knowledge at the disposal of Im \mathbb{Im} 'Al \mathbb{I} ('a) in one moment.
 Can all this knowledge be attained by [formal] learning?
 Never!
 The response to our unlimited needs lies in something else.
 We have to be obedient and devoted to Allah in order to acquire that knowledge.